Nikolai Yezhov

-Nikolai Ivanovich Yezhov (Николай Иванович Ежов; 1 May 1895 – 4 February 1940) was a Soviet secret police official under Joseph Stalin who was head of the NKVD from 1936 to 1938, during the height of the Great Purge.
-Yezhov organized mass arrests, torture and executions during the Great Purge, but he fell from Stalin's favour and was arrested, subsequently admitting in a confession (that he later claimed was taken under torture) to a range of anti-Soviet activity including "unfounded arrests" during the Purge.
+Nikolai Ivanovich Yezhov (Николай Иванович Ежов; 1 May 1895 – 4 February 1940), also spelt Ezhov, was a Soviet secret police official under Joseph Stalin who was head of the NKVD from 1936 to 1938, at the height of the Great Purge.
+Yezhov organized mass arrests, torture, and executions during the Great Purge, but he fell out of favour with Stalin and was arrested, subsequently admitting in a confession to a range of anti-Soviet activity including "unfounded arrests" during the Purge.
 He was executed in 1940 along with others who were blamed for the Purge.

 Early life and career

 Yezhov was born either in Saint Petersburg, according to his official Soviet biography, or in southwest Lithuania (probably Veiveriai, Marijampolė or Kaunas).
 Although Yezhov claimed to be born in Saint Petersburg, hoping to "portray (himself) in the guise of a deeply-rooted proletarian", he confessed when interrogated that his father Ivan Yezhov came from a well-off Russian peasant family from the village of Volkhonshino.
 He worked as a musician, railroad switchman, forest warden, head of a brothel, and as a housepainting contractor employing a couple of hired workers.
 His mother Anna Antonovna Yezhova was Lithuanian.
 Despite writing in his official biographical forms that he knew Lithuanian and Polish, he denied this in his later interrogations.

 He completed only his elementary education.
 From 1909 to 1915, he worked as a tailor's assistant and factory worker.
 From 1915 until 1917, Yezhov served in the Imperial Russian Army.
 He joined the Bolsheviks on 5 May 1917, in Vitebsk, six months before the October Revolution.
 During the Russian Civil War (1917–1922), he fought in the Red Army.
 After February 1922, he worked in the political system, mostly as a secretary of various regional committees of the Communist Party.
 In 1927, he was transferred to the Accounting and Distribution Department of the Party where he worked as an instructor and acting head of the department.
 From 1929 to 1930, he was the Deputy People's Commissar for Agriculture.
-In November 1930, he was appointed to the Head of several departments of the Communist Party: department of special affairs, department of personnel and department of industry.
+In November 1930, he was appointed head of several departments of the Communist Party: the departments of special affairs, personnel, and industry.
 In 1934, he was elected to the Central Committee of the Communist Party; in the next year he became a secretary of the Central Committee.
 From February 1935 to March 1939, he was also the Chairman of the Central Commission for Party Control.

+Nadezhda Mandelstam, who met Yezhov at Sukhum in the early thirties, did not perceive anything ominous in his manner or appearance; her impression of him was that of a "modest and rather agreeable person".